tteduits/DA-ASC/readme.md

 - Fine-tune the models in Google Colab.
 - Obtain and analyze the results of the different models.
 - Generate descriptive statistics of the dataset.

+Please note that the code developed for attempting ASC on German news articles during the thesis internship is **not included** in this repository, as it was not a viable project.